sergeyprokhorenko/Base64UUID/README.md

 - [RFC9562](https://datatracker.ietf.org/doc/html/rfc9562) Universally Unique IDentifiers (UUIDs)
 - [RFC4648](https://datatracker.ietf.org/doc/rfc4648/) The Base16, Base32, and Base64 Data Encodings

-## 7. Acknowledgements

-The idea for this encoding belongs to Jelte Fennema-Nio, who proposed it for UUID under the name "base64urlhex".

 The alphabet was chosen and the original text was composed by Sergey Prokhorenko.